AaltoSciComp/python-debugging/python-debugger.rst

 The Python Debugger
 ===================

 Python is an interpreted language.
 Thus, the runtime is reading the source code line-by-line and executing it.
 The runtime offers a service, where you can register a function that is called whenever a specific line is executed.
-Similarly other call backs can be registered for e.g. exception handlerers.
+Similarly other call backs can be registered for e.g. exception handlers.
 On top of these services, one can build a *debugger*, which sets up a nice user-interface to study the executing python routines.

 The Python debugger, pdb, can be used to inspect the state of the program while it's running.
 Pdb is a standard Python library, so you don't need to